 This is why presenting your most relevant findings in an accessible way is key.

-Using visual aids like graphs and charts help to bring the stats to life, while honing in on the consumer insights they have led you to will tell the story behind your data and spark innovative ideas that work.
+Using visual aids like graphs and charts helps to bring the stats to life while honing in on the consumer insights they have led you to will tell the story behind your data and spark innovative ideas that work.

 An insight without context is pretty much useless.

 It’s only useful once it sits in place with your own goals, coupled with behavioral data to pinpoint its right message, timing, and placement.